donutloop/machine_learning_doc/ml_intro.md

 We treat this newly minted x3 feature cross just like any other feature.
 The linear formula becomes:

 y = b + w1 * x1 + w2 * x2 + w3 * x3

+# Labels

+A label is the thing we're predicting—the y variable in simple linear regression.
+The label could be the future price of wheat, the kind of animal shown in a picture, the meaning of an audio clip, or just about anything